 You will be reminded of upcoming tasks and deadlines throughout the National E-Congress program.
-The YLI staff will send periodic email reminders so be sure that the email address you have registered with YLI is accurate and not blocking our emails or sending them to spam.
+The YLI staff will send periodic email reminders, so be sure that the email address you have registered with YLI is accurate and not blocking our emails or sending them to spam.
+Please read the emails.